str1ngth3ory/Bayes-Nets-Assignment/README.md

     conditional_prob = solver.query(variables=['A'],evidence={'B':1,'C':0}, joint=False)
     prob = conditional_prob['A'].values

 If you need to sanity-check to make sure you're doing inference correctly, you can run inference on one of the probabilities that we gave you in 1a.
-For instance, running inference on P(T=true) should return 0.20 (i.e. 20%.
-However due to imprecision in some machines it could appear as 0.199xx).
+For instance, running inference on P(T=true) should return 0.20 (i.e. 20%).
+However, due to imprecision in some machines it could appear as 0.199xx.
 You can also calculate the answers by hand to double-check.

 ## Part 2: Sampling